top of page

 • Jan 28

-• 3 min read
+• 6 min read

 How physical closeness amplifies safety or addiction

-He turns toward her.
+He turns slightly toward her.

 Their knees touch.

-She leans in.
+She leans toward him.

 It feels like connection.
+Sometimes it truly is.

 The kiss.
 The closeness.
 The bed.

-Desire is real — and relief is powerful..
+Desire is real, and relief is powerful.

-This is where things get confusing.
+This is where confusion often begins.

 Relief always feels profound.